lyngon/redgrease/docs/source/quickstart.rst

 This is the the `'Word Count' example from the official RedisGears documentation <https://oss.redislabs.com/redisgears/master/examples.html#word-count>`_.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_example_wordcount.py
-    :caption: Vanlilla - Word Count
+    :caption: Vanilla - Word Count

 RedGrease Version
 .................

-This is an example of how the same Gear function could be rewritten using RedgGrease.
+This is an example of how the same Gear function could be rewritten using RedGrease.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_mod_example_wordcount.py
     :caption: RedGrease - Word Count